 When it comes to baby stuff, there are a few costs that are reoccurring every month such as wipes, diapers, childcare, formula, clothing, RESP’s, and baby gadgets and gear that you realize you really do require and need to purchase.

 As your baby grows older, the diaper packages will cost slightly more and more.
 It’s a good idea to buy your diapers in bulk packages such as at Costco, or on Amazon.
 We love Amazon because they will send diapers every month, so if you forget to order them, they will come anyway.

 If you choose to use baby wipes at home, then this is going to become a cost you’ll need to add to your budget.
 You can use cloth wipes instead, and do a little more laundry than you used to, but you’ll have to factor in the cost of doing extra laundry as well.

 As far as childcare goes, this will vary on Country and region.
-Within Canada, our baby gadget list experts have recorded to paying a minimum of $1000 per month per child.
+Within Canada, our baby gadget list experts have recorded paying a minimum of $1000 per month per child.
 Do a little research for your region, and see what the costs of childcare are.
-Some child care costs are out of reach, and therefore a lot of mom’s become stay at home moms to avoid this fee.
+Some child care costs are out of reach, and therefore a lot of moms become stay-at-home moms to avoid this fee.

 If you end up formula feeding instead of breastfeeding, you will need to add formula to the list every month as well.
-Here is a formula feeding calculator to help you prepare financially for your new baby.
+Here is a formula feeding calculator for your baby on a budget checklist to help you prepare financially for your new baby.